dotupNET/sprinkle/README.md

 ### Convenience Methods

-Some convenience methods that follow the Pareto principle, i.e. Sprinkle makes aliases for the most common code scenarios.
+Some convenience methods that follow the Pareto principle, i.e. ViewModelBinder makes aliases for the most common code scenarios.

 #### Navigation